MicrosoftDocs/entra-docs/docs/id-governance/identity-governance-applications-existing-users.md

 ## Configure application provisioning

-If your application uses an LDAP directory, a SQL database, or supports SCIM, then before you create new assignments, configure [provisioning of Microsoft Entra users](~/identity/app-provisioning/user-provisioning.md) to the application.
+If your application uses an LDAP directory, a SQL database, SAP Cloud Identity Services, or supports SCIM, then before you create new assignments, configure [provisioning of Microsoft Entra users](~/identity/app-provisioning/user-provisioning.md) to the application.
 Configuring provisioning before creating assignments will enable Microsoft Entra ID to match up the users in Microsoft Entra ID with the application role assignments to the users already in the application's data store.
 If your application has an on-premises directory or database to be provisioned, and also supports federated SSO, then you may need two service principals to represent the application in your directory: one for provisioning and one for SSO.
 If your application does not support provisioning, then continue reading in the next section.

 1. Ensure that the application is configured to require users to have application role assignments, so that only selected users will be provisioned to the application.
 1. If provisioning hasn't been configured for the application, configure it now (but don't start provisioning):

    * If the application uses an LDAP directory, follow the [guide for configuring Microsoft Entra ID to provision users into LDAP directories](~/identity/app-provisioning/on-premises-ldap-connector-configure.md).
    * If the application uses a SQL database, follow the [guide for configuring Microsoft Entra ID to provision users into SQL-based applications](~/identity/app-provisioning/on-premises-sql-connector-configure.md).
+   * If the application use SAP Cloud Identity Services, follow the [guide for configuring Microsoft Entra ID to provision users into SAP Cloud Identity Services](~/identity/saas-apps/sap-cloud-platform-identity-authentication-provisioning-tutorial.md).
    * For other applications, follow steps 1-3 to [configure provisioning via Graph APIs](~/identity/app-provisioning/application-provisioning-configuration-api.md).

 1. Check the **Properties** tab for the application.
 Verify that the **User assignment required?** option is set to **Yes**.
 If it's set to **No**, all users in your directory, including external identities, can access the application, and you can't review access to the application.